CesarArroyo09/human_activity_tidy_dataset/README.md

 In order for the script to work you must have unzipped this file directly in your working directory so ending up with a directory called "UCI HAR Dataset" which should also be in your working directory.

 When running the run_analysis.R script you should end up with the file Summarized_Human_Activity_Data.txt in your working directory.
-Your global environment should end up with a tibble data frame called summarized.data, which is the one printed to the file Summarized_Human_Activity_Data.txt.
+Your global environment should end up with a tibble data frame called summarized.data, which is the one printed to the file Summarized_Human_Activity_Data.txt, and human.activity.dataset which is the dataframe obtained when executing step 4.

 The run_analysis.R script relies on the next specifications in order to work.
 1. R version 3.2.5.